bighadj22/mcps-playground/README.md

 ## 💡 What is MCP?

 The Model Context Protocol (MCP) is a specification that allows Language Models (like Claude) to securely and reliably interact with external tools, services, and data sources.
 It standardizes how an LLM agent discovers capabilities, calls tools, and receives results.

-MCP Playground helps you bridge the gap between your LLM and these powerful external extensions.
+MCP Playground primarily focuses on demonstrating these interactions with servers using the **Server-Sent Events (SSE)** transport for real-time updates.

 ---